MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-how-sell-products.md

 7. In the **Quantity** field, enter the number of items to be sold.

     > [!NOTE]
-    > For items of type *Resource* or *Service*, the quantity is a time unit, such as hours, as indicated in the **Unit of Measurement Code** field on the line.
+    > For items of type *Resource* or *Service*, the quantity is a time unit, such as hours, as indicated in the **Unit of Measure Code** field on the line.
 For more information, see [Set Up Item Units of Measurement](inventory-how-setup-units-of-measure.md).

     The **Line Amount** field is updated to show the value in the **Unit Price** field multiplied by the value in the **Quantity** field.